 A few things are changing with minimal impacts to readers:

-- I will keep writing about the topics I have been.
+- I will keep writing about the same topics.
 I think that's the first thing that should be stated.
 If you follow my website and like the content, keep following me at TFG.

 - Domain redirects.
 The mrfreemiles.com domain will redirect to thefarawayguide.com.
 All old posts and content will redirect to the same content at TFG.